anywhereinfo/apistyle-guide/API Governance Metadata Model-675829907489.md

         "Retired"
       ]
     },
+    "governanceProfile": {
+      "description": "The specific ruleset or 'linter profile' that automation should apply to this API.", "type": "string",
+      "enum": [
+        "legacy",
+        "lift-n-shift",
+        "full-governance"
+      ]
+    },
     "governanceLevel": {
       "description": "The level of review and adherence to standards applied to this API.", "type": "string",